Memorable Manitobans: James Emile Pierre Prendergast (1858-1945)

 He served on the Manitoba Board of Education (1884-1890), the Council for the University of Manitoba (1895-1902), and the Senate for the University of Saskatchewan (1908-1910).
-He was elected to the Manitoba Legislature in the 1882 general election, and was re-elected in 1886, 1888, and 1892, serving as Provincial Secretary in the Greenway government.
+He was elected to the Manitoba Legislature in an August 1885 by-election, and was re-elected in 1886, 1888, 1888, and 1892, serving as Provincial Secretary in the Greenway government.
 He resigned in 1890 over the Schools Question.
 He subsequently led the opposition to new school laws in the House and was elected Mayor of St. Boniface in 1893 and 1896.
 He was re-elected to the Legislature in the 1896 general election but served only a short term until his appointment to a judgeship.

 He was a Judge of the County Court (1897-1903), Judge of the Surrogate Court of the NWT (1902-1907), Judge of the Surrogate Court of Saskatchewan (1907-1910), Judge of the Manitoba Court of King’s Bench (1910-1922).
 He was appointed Judge of the Court of Appeal (Manitoba) on the death of Mr. Justice Metcalfe in 1922.
 The University of Manitoba gave him an honorary doctorate in 1931.
 He was President of the Saint Jean Baptiste Society of Manitoba (1886 and 1910) and of Saskatchewan (1905 and 1909).
 He was a special commissioner to enquire into Dominion Government sales of school lands in Manitoba (1901) and one of the commissioners to consolidate Statutes of Saskatchewan (1908).